jacobcashman/CodeChallenge/README.md

 # OwnumCodeChallenge

-## Run the "CodeChallenge.java" file
+## Run the "CodeChallenge.java" file in src
-## Input "passage.txt" as the input file
+## Write "passage.txt" as the input file